michaelkim9/wikipedia_search_engine_nlp/README.md

-# Semantic Search
+# Building Wikipedia Search Engine with Semantic Analysis

-## The Task

-The task has three parts -- data collection, data exploration / algorithm development, then finally predictive modeling.
+This project has three parts -- data collection, data exploration / algorithm development, then finally predictive modeling.

+It accomplishes two main tasks: recommend Wikipedia articles, and predict categories of new articles.
+A user can input a search term and my search engine algorithm will recommend 5 related Wikipedia articles for the user.
+When a new article is submitted to Wikipedia, my model can predict with over 90% accuracy the correct category it falls under.

+**tools used**
+Natural Language Processing (NLP), Machine Learning Algorithms, Python, Pandas, PostGres, Scikit-Learn, Wikipedia API, Docker, AWS

 ![](http://interactive.blockdiag.com/image?compression=deflate&encoding=base64&src=eJxdjrsOwjAMRXe-wlsmRhaQkDoiMSDxBW5slahtHDmGCiH-nfQxtKy-59zruhPfUsAGPjsA56XvMdIRSIbYCZKD_RncENqQuGBQ3S7TidCwxsynjZUZ1T8m4HqvJlXZnhrBJMHBbWlTDHEeSFravYUXQy_E3TKrwbioMKb5z16UmRxfXZurVY_GjegbhqJIjaXm-wNmzE4W)